^

 What's bothering you?

-Cyst of the corpus luteum of the right ovary
+Corpus luteum cyst of the right ovary

 Follicular cyst of the right ovary

-Statistics of the development of follicular cyst:
+Statistics on the dynamics of follicular cyst development:

 • Follicular cyst resolves after 2 cycles in 35% of women.